saurabhkumar8112/Deep-Learning-Papers-I-have-read/README.md

+# Update(2023): I am not maintaining this repo anymore.

 # Deep-Learning-Papers-I-have-read
 Note : I take the responsibility that all the information present here is true and I have read all the given mentioned papers to the best of my knowledge.
 # A. General Deep Learning and Classical Machine Learning